Gabidal/GGUI/.github/CONTRIBUTING.md

 - Cover user accessible API's with doxygen comments
 - Avoid using abbreviations
 - Add enough comments, so that other developers can easily follow the code structure.
+- Use std::unique_ptr/std::shared_ptr only if ownership semantics require it

 ## Tests
 Unit tests live under `test/`.
 Add focused tests for new logic.